sourcegraph/about/content/terms/privacy.md

 ### Third-party services and data processors

 We use third-party automated devices and applications, such as Google Analytics, to evaluate usage of our Website.
 Google Analytics is a Web-based analysis tool provided by the Google Inc., 1600 Amphitheatre Pkwy, Mountain View, CA 94043-1351, USA.
-Google provides further information about its own privacy practices and offers a browser add-on to opt out of Google Analytics tracking at <a href="https://tools.google.com/dlpage/gaoptout">https://tools.google.com/dlpage/gaoptout</a>.
+Google provides further information about its own privacy practices and offers a browser add-on to opt out of Google Analytics tracking at https://tools.google.com/dlpage/gaoptout.

 We use third-party applications such as Google Apps, HubSpot, GitHub, Slack, DocuSign, and more to track and manage conversations, chats, or email exchanges with our users and customers.
 These products and companies provide further information about their own privacy practices on their websites.